Medical School Sustainability Efforts

 • Sustainable Labs Certification: Aiming for every wet bench lab to undergo the sustainability survey.
 Already, 12 labs have achieved platinum certification, with 82% of new certifications coming from Michigan Medicine.

 • Freezer Challenge: This initiative resulted in annual savings of 470,000 kWh, cutting 103 metric tons of carbon emissions, and saving $54,000 this year.
-Congratulations to the top performers: Histocompatibility Laboratory, Michigan Kidney Translational Medicine Center, and Clinical Research Specimen Processing.
+Top performers include the Histocompatibility Laboratory, Michigan Kidney Translational Medicine Center, and Clinical Research Specimen Processing.

 Mary Tresh